 “US3 – Make Facts Great Again: how can scientists stand up for science” EGU.
 European Geosciences Union General Assembly 2017 Vienna | Austria | 23–28 April 2017 | Webstreams link.
 From min 50:00 specifically on communication)

 Similar to Sigmund Freud quote: “Homo homini lupus /man is wolf to man”, Scientists are wolves to scientists”.

-Scientists are in position of self inflicted weakness.
+Scientists are in a position of self inflicted weakness.
 Science is priced when it is described about investing in education.
 But once you are a scientist you become a threat among scientists.
 And that behaviour has been transmitted into society.
 Do not ask scientists what they feel about a scientific career, ask their families and friends about what they see for this person chasing a scientific career, and you will have another picture. (for more on this read the post Science, scientists, researchers, policy makers and the rest of society)

 Recognition and credit for scientists has become a prize to fight for.
 So it is not about making good science bringing forward the best that our intellect can deliver.
-Nowadays it has become a survival situation where scientists are concerned about the use of data as a currency to be used in order to be exchanged for tangible resources which can support the infrastructure to have a life style (paying bills, accomodation, food, clothes …) and to support the activity of doing research in itself.
+Nowadays it has become a survival situation where scientists are concerned about the use of data as a currency to be used in order to be exchanged for tangible resources which can support the infrastructure to have a life style (paying bills, accommodation, food, clothes …) and to support the activity of doing research in itself.